danielhill13/worldbattlev2/README_old.md

-# World Battle - Risk-like Strategy Game
+# World Battle - A Strategy Game

-A web-based strategy game inspired by Risk, built with TypeScript, Node.js, and React.
+A web-based strategy game, built with TypeScript, Node.js, and React.

 ## Project Structure